cisagov/ScubaGear/baselines/onedrive.md

 ### Policies

 #### MS.ONEDRIVE.2.1v1
-Expiration Date SHOULD Be Set for Anyone Links for thirty days or less.
+Expiration Date SHOULD Be Set for Anyone Links for 30 days or less.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023